pastecodeio/pastecode-docs/docs/api-usage/using-api-key.md

 ## Programmatic Access to Snippets

+**This feature was previously open to the public, allowing anyone to use it.
+Unfortunately, some individuals abused it, which negatively impacted our domain's reputation.
+As a result, this feature is now available only upon request.
+Please contact us with a legitimate use case to gain programmatic access to snippets.**

 You can access and directly download all your private snippets and other public snippets using your API key.

 Click on `API Access` on any snippet detail page to view the instructions.